Umbragloom/website/content/posts/tutorials/Website.md

 Press Ctrl+C to stop
 ```

-This will load the hugo server for you,and all you need to do is navigate to http://localhost:1313/
+This will load the hugo server for you, and all you need to do is navigate to http://localhost:1313/
 and view your website!!
 The -D option loads any drafts that you have so you can view them before posting!

-From here you can continue to configure your theme by updated the themes `config.taml` file.
-Here you
+From here you can continue to configure your theme by updating your `config.taml` file with the certain themes requirements.
-can set a base url if you have a domain ready, replace the title for your webpage, as well as many other
-options!

 ---

 But ***"Wait!"*** you say, ***"My website isn't online now is it?"*** The answer to that is yes, your correct
-its not online, and canont be accessed on the web.
+its not online, and it canont be accessed on the web.
 This is where Netlify and Github come in handy!

 # Git Commit!